yukineowq/FlightReservationSystem/README.md

 3. We assume that Merlion Airlines does not operates only in its home hub in Singapore Changi Airport and Taoyuan International Airport, it can also operate in other airports like Narita and Incheon International Airport.
 4. We must consider that different countries have different time zones.
+5. We assume that there is a fixed 4hrs period for layover.\
+6. For connecting flights, we assume that 2 hrs is needed for the transit, so flights between this period will not be taken into consideration during this 2hr period after landing of the first flight to the departing of the next flight.

 # High-level architecture of Flight Reservation System [FRS]
 This project also known as FRS, consists of 3 parts: